erlingamble.com/ bookshelf

 Robert M Pirsig

 Robert M Pirsig was an american philosopher and writer (1928 - 2017).
 He published only two books.
 The first one became a cult book that sold in millions of copies all over the world.
 The second for some reason never became the same success, although it is at least as thought-provoking as the first one.
+I do not hesitate to declaire that if I were to name one book being the very best I read in my whole life, it would have to be one of these two.

 "Zen and the Art of Motorcycle Maintenance